YilmaAdem/Data-science-capstone-works/README.md

-# Data science :capstone Activities:
+# Data science :Capstone Activities:

 Main Tasks is creating next word predicator using a natural language processing model based on the SwiftKey dataset that can be found in this link[https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip]